Galatea logo

 “Where are you from?” he asks.

 “Hold on there, city boy.
-I am nowhere near dumb enough or drunk enough to spill my life story,” I say, and he has a small ghost smile playing on the edge of his lips.
+I am nowhere near dumb enough or drunk enough to spill my life story,” I say, and he has a small ghost of a smile playing on the edge of his lips.

 Glad he finds me amusing, I think to myself.